William D. Cochran: University of Michigan

-Later years
+Later life

 After graduating from Michigan, Cochran returned to the Upper Peninsula.
 He was the owner of William D. Cochran Freight Lines in Iron Mountain, Michigan, and he also served a director of the Commercial Bank.
 In 1936, he acquired a motor freight line in Minnesota, extending his operations into Ontonagon, Rockland, Calumet, and nearby towns.
 In June 1936, he was also named a director of the Federal Reserve Bank of Minneapolis.
 He served for eight years as a Class C director of the Minneapolis Federal Reserve Bank before being appointed the deputy chairman in 1946.
 He served as the deputy chairman for five years from 1946 to 1950.

 Cochran died on December 5, 1951, at his home in Iron Mountain, Michigan.

 In 1998, Cochran was inducted into the Upper Peninsula Sports Hall of Fame.